IntentSoftware/docs/articles/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 In this next tutorial we will extend our `MyModules.Entities` Module to create and manage domain entities based off the `Domain` Designer.
 To do this we will create a Template that generates a new file for each entity we create in the `Domain`.

-## Install the `Domain` Designer
+## Install the `Domain` Metadata
-First, to access the `Domain` types so that we can configure our Template correctly, we must install the `Intent.Modelers.Domain` Module into our Module Builder.
+First, to access the `Domain` types so that we can configure our Template correctly, we must install metadata from the `Intent.Modelers.Domain` Module into our Module Builder.

 1. Open the `MyModules.Entities` Application.
 2. Navigate to the `Modules` tab.